Platform: Linux (other platforms)

 Note: The UCSR network 'IP_DNS_TCP_HTTP' is currently used by Frogans Player to communicate with FNS servers (i.e. servers resolving Frogans addresses) and with servers hosting Frogans sites.
 For the moment, this UCSR network only supports direct connections to the Internet (no proxies).

 This version implements all the elements of FSDL 3.0.

 The following elements are available for testing: <frogans-fsdl>, <file>, <resimage>, <respixels>, <resdraw>, <respath>, <setfont>, <font>, <restext>, <text>, <setfilter>, <filter>, <setrelief>, <relief>, <setshadow>, <shadow>, <resmerge>, <merge>, <layer>, <button>, <next>, <entry>, <setdata>, <data>, <session>, and <redirect>.

 Change log/Known issues:

-This version 1.5.5 is part of the 1.4.x and 1.5.x series of interim releases intended for testing the major enhancements implemented since version 1.3.1.
-These enhancements include the lockdown of FSDL 3.0.
+This version 1.5.7 is part of the 1.4.x and 1.5.x series of interim releases intended for testing the major enhancements implemented since version 1.3.1.
+These enhancements include the lockdown of FSDL 3.0 as discussed during Frogans Technology Conference 8, as well as additional features still being finalized.
 For more information about these enhancements, see the latest recap in the FSDL 3.0 resources.